movebit/move/language/move-analyzer/editors/code/README.md

 ## Support <span id="Support">

-If you find any issues, please join the [MoveAnalyzer](https://t.me/moveanalyzer) Telegram developer discussion group and report issues.
+1.If you find any issues, please report a GitHub issue to the [movebit/sui-move-analyzer-issue](https://github.com/movebit/sui-move-analyzer-issue) repository to get help.

+2.Welcome to the developer discussion group as well: [MoveAnalyzer](https://t.me/moveanalyzer).